FitnessPassport/fp-web-challenge/facility-search-api/README.md

 Build a RESTful API that allows users to search and filter fitness facilities.
 This challenge is designed to be completed within **2 hours** and focuses on API design, data handling, error handling, testing, and production-readiness considerations.

 **Important:** The goal is not necessarily to finish every feature.
-We understand the requirements are ambitious for 2 hours, and we're most interested in seeing what you prioritize and your approach to problem-solving.
+We understand the requirements are ambitious for 2 hours, and we're most interested in seeing what you prioritise and your approach to problem-solving.
 We value seeing your API design decisions, code quality, and how you think about production systems.
 A well-structured, partially complete solution with good fundamentals is better than a rushed, fully complete one.

 ## Provided Assets